If there’s one thing we learned from Equifax’s catastrophic breach: many people don’t create unique passwords.

 But hey, at least password security regained some popularity, right?
 It’s a nice example that pushes us to do what we should have already: reinforce those good ol’ passwords.

-Here at Prey we focus on file retrieval and lost/stolen devices, but there’s many kinds of threats out there, so we highly recommend the use of a password manager.
+Here at Prey, we focus on data protection and tracking lost/stolen devices, but there are many kinds of threats out there, so we highly recommend the use of a password manager.
 You’ll avoid embarrassing attacks (like Equifax’s “admin” – “admin” credentials), and safeguard your company from legal, financial, and reputation damage.